GUÍA DEL CONSERJE

 InterContinental Beijing Financial Street was the first international upscale hotel in the western part of the prestigious business district.
 A magnificent 18-storey atrium, contemporary design and traditional Chinese art set it apart, as does the ideal location.
 Just minutes away are Tiananmen Square, Central Government Admministration area, Lane Crawford and Seasons Palace shopping centre.

-You can spend a whole afternoon in the Forbidden City (Imperial Palace) and be happily content, it has 9,999 buildings to explore, after all.
+You can spend a whole afternoon in the Forbidden City (Imperial Palace) and be happily content; it has 9,999 buildings to explore.
 Located to the north of Tiananmen Square in the heart of Beijing, it's the world's largest palace complex.
 Built in 1420, the Forbidden City has been the home to 24 emperors from the Ming and Qing dynasties (1644-1911) and is as fascinating as it is awesome in its scale.

 Climate of Beijing